 The Company leases certain of its facilities and machinery and equipment under capital and operating leases expiring in various years through 2012 and thereafter.
 Generally, the facility leases require the Company to pay maintenance, insurance and real estate taxes.
 Rental expense under operating leases totaled \$8,257,000, \$7,443,000 and \$7,439,000, for the years ended December 31, 2007, 2006 and 2005, respectively.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (CONTINUED) (Table in thousands, except share and per share data)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (CONTINUED)

 Minimum lease payments under operating and capital leases are as follows: